RTurney/GoldenShoe/README.md

 To run tests enter `yarn test` into the command line.
 This will run through all tests for this application.

+Unfortunately due to time constraints and a lack of knowledge in end-to-end testing for React, this application was not built through Test-driven development.

 ## Developer notes: